cfergusde/cfergusde/README.md

-👋 Hi, I’m Connor Fergus a Senior at Texas A&M
+👋 Hi, I’m Connor Fergus a Senior at Texas A&M University

 👀 I’m interested in SWE, Cybersecurity, and ML/AI